fymao1205/spatial/README.md

 TwoStage_est_fct.R, TwoStage_inference_fct.R: functions for estimation and inference purposes;

 sim_script.R: the running script for generating results presented in Table 3.
+Similarly, it presents the flow of a simulation run: 1) specifying the parameter settings; 2) solving for unknown parameters; 3) generating a dataset; 4) implement the two-stage estimation procedure and 5) conduct the inference on parameters of interest.

 ## PseudoScoreTest.R